-The Region of Peel owns and operates the Peel Heritage Complex, comprised of the Region of Peel Archives, Museum and Art Gallery Peel Art Gallery, Museum and Archives (PAMA).
-The purpose of PAMA the Heritage Complex is to collect, preserve conserve, house, catalogue, research, display, interpret and promote objects of archaeological significance, cultural and artistic heritage, and encourage arts education.
+The Region of Peel owns and operates the Peel Art Gallery, Museum and Archives (PAMA).
+The purpose of PAMA is to collect, conserve, house, catalogue, research, display, interpret and promote objects of archaeological significance, cultural and artistic heritage, and encourage arts education.
+The Region will also encourage the development and operation of heritage facilities under local municipal jurisdiction and support cooperative programming, when appropriate.

 The Region of Peel encourages and supports heritage preservation, and recognizes the significant role of heritage in developing the overall quality of life for residents and visitors to Peel.
 The Region supports identification, preservation and interpretation of the cultural heritage features, structures, archaeological resources, and cultural heritage landscapes in Peel (including properties owned by the Region), according to the criteria and guidelines established by the Province.
 One of the main purposes of this section of the Plan is to implement provincial policies related to cultural heritage.
-The Region will encourage the development and operation of heritage facilities under area municipal jurisdiction and support cooperative programming, when appropriate.